efalken/OracleSwap/README.md

 solidity contracts into Remix (Book.sol, AssetSwap.sol, and Oracle.sol),
 compile, and then 'load at address' for the contract in question.

+The background moving image (background.mp4) was purchased, and so I added a copywrite watermark so that people will be incented to use their own.
+If you are just using this on your desktop, it does not matter.

 The solidity files are in contracts/solidity, though they are also on etherscan.
 They are just for informational purposes, as the front-end just uses only their json files.